Iojioji/Taiko-SV-Viewer/README.md

 ## What it already does
 - Open Beatmap Diffs
-  - Either through File > Load or by dragging a .osu file into it
+  - Either through File > Load, by dragging a .osu file into it or by having osu! open (lazer makes some funny things happen)
+- Show graph being affected by HR or EZ, these can be set manually or read automatically if osu! is open
 - Refresh an already open map to check out those new cool SV changes you've made (you can also press F5)
 - Rough zoom in by selecting the are you want to zoom into (you can un-zoom by clicking the "(-)" symbol on the upper-left corner for Y axis or the lower-left corner for the X axis)
 - Exact SV + time of an object if you hover your mouse over a point on the line